Timmy-124/Data-Analysis-Portfolio/README.md

    1. Analyze monthly sales trends to identify patterns and peak periods
    2. Evaluate product performance to identify best-selling and under-performing product categories
    3. Gain insights into customer behavior across different segments (Consumer, Home Office, Corporate)
-   4. Evaluate sales performance across various states
-   5. Provide actionable recommendations to improve online sales and customer engagement
+   4. Provide actionable recommendations to improve online sales and customer engagement
   ### Stakeholder
 Sales Team: The sales team are interested in understanding online sales trends and performance metrics to improve sales strategies
   ### Tools Used